tenzir/tenzir/rfc/002-fault-tolerance/README.md

 ##### etcd

 Etcd is a distributed key-value store that uses Raft for quorum-based consensus.
-From a CAP Theorem perspective, this brings us into the CP realm, because a master must be elected to perform writes.
+From a CAP theorem perspective, this brings us into the CP realm, because a master must be elected to perform writes.
 Stale reads may be supported, though, which we can tolerate.

 Here are some incomplete notes of taking a first look:

-- Multi write transactions are shaped like if-then-else statements, they always have a comparison, a list of writes on success and a list of writes on failure
+- Multi-write transactions are shaped like if-then-else statements, they always have a comparison, a list of writes on success and a list of writes on failure

 - Watches are possible on single keys and prefixes in the key-space, which would